 4] Symantec Report Phishing website

 Most phishing websites imitate legitimate websites to obtain personal or financial information about users.
 Symantec Security Response service can be used to report such phishing websites.
 The submission form used for reporting a phishing website is SSL secured.

 If you receive any unwanted or deceptive messages, you can forward them to FTC at the following address – email@example.com.
 Make sure you forward the complete content of the spam email.

 Also, if you find that when you try to unsubscribe from an email list and your request is not honored, file a complaint with the FTC.
 Here’s how you can do it.

 - Go to FTC Complaint Assistant page and select a complaint category.

 - Once done, choose a sub-category.
 Here, if you can’t find a match select the “No Match Found” option and the website will take efforts to categorize the complaint about you.

-- After that, answer a few questions related to your complaint and provide the description of your problem in your own words.
+- After that, answer a few questions related to your complaint and provide a description of your problem in your own words.
 Complaint Assistant will then guide you accordingly.

 The website allows you to report scams to the Australian Competition and Consumer Commission.
-All you have to do is enter information relevant to the scam in 3 step.
+All you have to do is enter information relevant to the scam in 3 steps.

 First, the type of scam you received, the medium used by the spammer to contact you, date of contact and losses suffered, if any.